fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 570 years passed between Isa and the prophet Muhammad ﷺ  .

 <img src="/prophet_muhammad_ancestors.PNG" alt="Ancestors of Prophet Muhammad ﷺ  ">
+Kinanah was known for his bravery and wisdom.
+People would do hajj to meet Kinanah.
+3 people have a founding role in founding Quraish.
 * The Quraish was the best and the Bani Hashim tribe was the best, the most noble tribe.
 * Mudr was the first to use camels into caravans.
 * Kinanah was noble.
 People used to do Hajj to meet Kinana.
 He was a legendary Arab full of knowledge. from Kinana Allah chose Quraish.
 * One person who combines all Quraish is Fahr.
 All ten people who are promised Paradise in the hadith are from Quraish.
 There are about 12 tribes of Quraish.

-**Khusay** gathered Quraish reclaimed Mecca for Quraish and made the rules of Kaaba and hospitality and storing of the key and water.
+**Khusay** gathered Quraish tribes, reclaimed Mecca for Quraish and made the rules of Kaaba and hospitality and storing of the key and water.
 There was no **Zamzam** at that time.
 When Khuzahah attacked Jurhum, people buried the well of Zamzam. for over 300 years people were forced to dig wells from other places.

 **Hashim** extablished trading between Basra and Yemen.
 Hashim became wealthy.
 Hashim fed the pilgrims.
 The surah Quraish is about those seasonal caravans. it wasnot allowed to rob Quraish caravans because they protected the Qaaba.
 One of wives of Hashim was from Yathrib.
 So the prophet Muhammad ﷺ    had blood relations with the Ansar.